xiaozai/DeT/README.md

 # DeT
-Code for the paper "DepthTrack: Unveiling the Power of RGBD Tracking"
+Code for the ICCV2021 paper "DepthTrack: Unveiling the Power of RGBD Tracking"

 The settings are same as that of Pytracking, please read the document of Pytracking for details.

+Dataset will be updated soon.

 ### Download
 1) Download the training dataset from Zenodo (DepthTrack RGBD Tracking Benchmark) and edit the path in local.py